Usage

 --subjects Match topic_prefix + > Subjects the stream captures

---storage file Use file for persistence, memory for speed
+--storage file file for persistence, memory for speed

 --retention limits How messages are retained